 Why You’ll Love This Recipe

-- It combines the flavor of a cheeseburger with the comfort of a homemade meatloaf.
+- Combines the flavor of a cheeseburger with the comfort of homemade meatloaf.

-- It uses pantry staples, making it a budget-friendly dinner solution.
+- Uses pantry staples, making it a budget-friendly dinner solution.

 - The meat stays tender thanks to a balanced blend of breadcrumbs, milk, and eggs.